sbuntin/Jaspar-the-Friendly-Ghost-Theme/README.md

 # Features that differ from Caspar

 * Allows custom header images on post pages.
-Just add and id of "header-img" to an image in the post and it will be set to the header and removed from the post.
+Just add an id of "header-img" to an image in the post and it will be set to the header and removed from the post.

 ## Copyright & License